cpjobling/eg-247-textbook/_build/fourier_transform/2/ft2.md

 **Important note**: the equivalent example in Karris (Section 8.4.9 Eq.
 8.75 pp 8-23&mdash;8-24) is wrong!

-See worked solution on Blackboard for the corrected proof.
+See [worked solution](../solutions/ft2-ex3.pdf) for the corrected proof.

 <pre style="border: 2px solid blue">